 A natural question is, if those reserves aren't circulating, why did the Fed boost them so dramatically in the first place?
 The most important reason has been a deliberate move to support financial markets and stimulate the economy.
 By mid-December 2008, the Fed had lowered the federal funds rate essentially to zero.
 Yet the economy was still contracting very rapidly.
-Standard rules of thumb and a range of model simulations recommended setting the federal funds rate below zero starting in late 2008 or early 2009, something that was impossible to do (see Chung et al. 2011 and Rudebusch 2010).
-Instead, the Fed provided additional stimulus by purchasing longer-term securities, paid for by creating bank reserves.
+Standard rules of thumb and a range of model simulations recommended setting the federal funds rate below zero starting in late 2008 or early 2009, something that was impossible to do.6 Instead, the Fed provided additional stimulus by purchasing longer-term securities, paid for by creating bank reserves.
 These purchases increased the demand for longer-term Treasuries and similar securities, which pushed up the prices of these assets, and thereby reduced longer-term interest rates.
-In turn, lower interest rates have improved financial conditions and helped stimulate real economic activity (see Williams 2011b for details).
+In turn, lower interest rates have improved financial conditions and helped stimulate real economic activity.7